How Cats Age: A "Cat Years" Calculator

 Converting between cat years and human years isn't as simple as using a factor of 7 (as some people erroneously think with dogs, and sometimes cats).
 The main reason is that cats mature quickly in the first couple of years of life.
 To convert cat age to an equivalent human age, an accepted method is to add 15 years for the first year of life.
 Then add 10 years for the second year of life.
 After that, add 4 years for every cat year.
 This means that by year two, a cat has matured to about the same as a 25 year old human.

 So it isn't terribly complex, but you would have to do some figuring on paper or in your head.
-That's where this cat years calculator comes in handy.
+That's where the cat years calculator below comes in handy, which uses the above formula.

-For comparison and reference, the Cat Bible, a book by Tracie Hotchner, provides the following list:
+Not everyone agrees on the same conversion formula.
+For a slightly different calculation, the Cat Bible, a book by Tracie Hotchner, provides the following list:

 Here is the calculator...